 Shrawan Month – The Divine Month

 Shrawan Month – the 5th month of the Hindu Calendar.
 Nepal is famous as the only Hindu Kingdom in the world with unique religious tolerance.
 This pious month is especially celebrated by Hindus worldwide.
 It is believed that “Shrawan” also means to hear good things.
-So during this Shravan months, the devotees listen to sermons, devotional prayers, and songs and dancing in order to praise Lord Shiva.
-Also, the other literal meaning of “Shravan” is Saawan i.e. month of rainfall, blossoming of flowers and playing swings.
+So during these Shravan months, the devotees listen to sermons, devotional prayers, and songs, and dancing in order to praise Lord Shiva.
+Also, the other literal meaning of “Shravan” is Saawan i.e. month of rainfall, blossoming of flowers, and playing swings.

 There is a practice of breaking the fast or eating strictly vegetarian food items during Shravan month.
 Apart from the religious point of view, there is a scientific reason for gaining good health by keeping Fast during the month of Shrawan.
-This is the month of rains.
+This is the month of rain.
 When the rains start showering, the sunlight gets scarce.
-Due to this, the digestion slows down.
+Due to this, digestion slows down.
 So during this month, the people usually eat light foods mostly vegetarian diet.
-This fasting also aids in detoxification of the digestive system.
+This fasting also aids in the detoxification of the digestive system.
 It is a natural protection against water-borne illnesses during this monsoon season.
-This Shravan month brings the happiness, good health and prosperity to everyone by the blessings of Lord Shiva.
+This Shravan month brings happiness, good health, and prosperity to everyone by the blessings of Lord Shiva.

 Date: 13th August, 2018